puffin/dotfiles/README.md

 ## Terminal Configuration

-My terminal of choice is [iTerm2](https://www.iterm2.com/).
+My terminal of choice is [Alacritty](https://alacritty.org/).
 This setup works great with it but should also work with your prefered one, though not tested.

-You can find the default profile that use FuraCode NF font and the color scheme I use in [resources/iterm.profile.json](resources/iterm.profile.json)
+You can find the default profile that use SauceCodePro NF font and the color scheme I use in [config/alacritty/alacritty.yml](config/alacritty/alacritty.yml)

 ## Fonts

-I am currently using [FuraCode NF](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/FiraCode/Retina/complete/Fura%20Code%20Retina%20Nerd%20Font%20Complete.otf) as my default font via iTerm2's settings.
+I am currently using [SauceCodePro NF](https://eng.m.fontke.com/font/28281398/), installed via homebrew, as my default font via alacritty's settings.

 ## Usage